msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 ### Setting up Telegram Messenger

+#### 1. Install Telegram Messenger
-Users must install the application and create an account with Telegram.
+Users must install the <a href="https://telegram.org/">Telegram Messenger application</a> and create an account with Telegram.

+#### 2. Create a user account
-Users can then subscribe to the Telegram channels that they wish to monitor.
+Users can then subscribe themselves, or be subscribed, to the mSupply Cold Chain Telegram channels that they wish to monitor.

 ### Setting up Telegram Messenger notifications for mSupply Cold Chain

-Coming soon!
+The following steps describe how to set up Telegram notifications for mSupply Cold Chain.

+#### 1.